TheArtilect/imageSearch/README.md

 ### By Ian Agpawa

-#### This repo is for an API project from freeCodeCamp's Back End Development Certifcation.
+#### This repo is for an API project from freeCodeCamp's Back End Development Certification.
-With this app, users can pass search terms as parameters and receive JSON output of the search results, which can be paginated through by passing additional parameters.
-The most recent search terms can also be return as JSON output.
+Users can pass search terms as parameters and will receive a JSON output of the search results, which can be paginated through by passing additional parameters.
+The most recent search terms can also be returned as JSON output.
 The microservice utilizes the Google Custom Search API.

 ### Quick Start